yarhrn / loco 0.2.10

 return List() // or fail with an error

-A command should check domain rules and produce events in case everything is ok.
-A command is executed using an optimistic lock.
-In case parallel process has inserted new events for the particular Order Aggregate execution of the AddItemCommand will fail.
+A command checks domain rules and produces events when everything is valid.
+Commands are executed using an optimistic lock — if a parallel process has inserted new events for the same Order Aggregate, execution of the AddItemCommand will fail.

-loco's implementation of Event Sourcing is simple and powerful.
-At the same time, it has its own limitations.
+loco's implementation of Event Sourcing is simple and powerful, but it has its own limitations:

-Limitation 1.
-Aggregates should be bounded by the number of events.
-As for each command execution it is required to rebuild a current state of aggregate by loading all aggregate's events it is not possible to describe aggregates with an infinite number of events.
-For example, a financial account with a potentially infinite number of debit and credit records is not a good aggregate as loading all events can potentially take a lot of time.
+1. Aggregates should be bounded by the number of events.
+Each command execution rebuilds the current state by loading all of the aggregate's events, so aggregates with an unbounded number of events are not practical.
+For example, a financial account with a potentially infinite number of debit and credit records is not a good aggregate candidate.

-Limitation 2.
-Aggregates should be semantically single-threaded.
-Aggregates that often change in parallel will result in a lot of concurrent modifications error which will decrease the overall performance of the application and indicates that the choice of aggregate is bad for event sourcing in general or loco's implementation of event sourcing in particular.
-For example, an aggregate that describes visits to a particular web page can be changed in parallel by big amount of users and is not a good use case for loco.
+2. Aggregates should be semantically single-threaded.
+Aggregates that frequently change in parallel will produce many concurrent modification errors, decreasing overall performance.
+For example, an aggregate tracking visits to a web page — changed concurrently by many users — is not a good use case for loco.